 I believe that the stock price decline is not going to be permanent and that, in fact, it may present a good entry point for new investors.

-Furthermore, Aurora is making a number of deals outside of the CanniMed acquisition that speak to a strong, long-term strategy.
-The larger implication of the Aurora-CanniMed deal is that it will help with Aurora’s big-picture goal of establishing a foothold in the European marijuana market. (“Canadian weed companies are staking their claim in Europe,” Vice, January 30, 2018.)
+Furthermore, Aurora is making a number of deals outside of the CanniMed acquisition that speaks to a strong, long-term strategy.
+The larger implication of the Aurora-CanniMed deal is that it will help with Aurora’s big-picture goal of establishing a foothold in the European marijuana market.
+(Source: “Canadian weed companies are staking their claim in Europe,” Vice, January 30, 2018.)

 While investors may be worried over the details of the acquisition, management clearly thinks it did the right thing.
 “We will make that company far more money than they ever thought they were going to make.
 I mean that,” said Aurora CEO Terry Booth, regarding CanniMed.